Frequently Asked Questions

 How often should I check my email?

-During soccer season, especially when there are weather problems and lots of make-up games, you should check your email at least once each day.
+During soccer season, especially when there are weather problems and lots of make-up games, you should check your email daily.

 What resources are available to me?